-- The nature of the crime or accident? - Where did it happen? (building, room numb, what is it near)
+- The nature of the crime or accident?

+- Where did it happen? (building, room numb, what is it near)

+- Is anyone injured, ill or in danger?

+- When did it happen?

 Pressing 2 puts you in contact with

 - Normal Business Hours - UW Green Bay Public Safety - After normal business hours - Heat / Chill Plant